livingdocsIO/documentation/content/reference/project-config/settings.md

 ## Integrations

 In general all integrations are under the `integrations` key.
-We still have some legacy markup where the integration is directly on the root (`desknet`), but this will be moved in the future.
+We still have some legacy markup where the integration is directly on the root (`kordiam`), but this will be moved in the future.

 Available plugins are:
-- Desk-Net (planning)
+- Kordiam (planning)
 - iMatrics (text auto-tagging)
 - Retresco (text auto-tagging)
 - Google Vision (image auto-tagging)